IntersectMBO/plutus/plutus-metatheory/src/Builtin/Signature.lagda.md

 fin⋆2∋⋆ : ∀{n⋆ n♯} → Fin n⋆ → (mkCtx⋆ n⋆ n♯) ∋⋆ *
 fin⋆2∋⋆ Z = Z
 fin⋆2∋⋆ (S x) = S (fin⋆2∋⋆ x)
 ```

+## Obtaining concrete types from signatures

+Signatures represent abstract types which need to be made concrete in
+order to use them.
+The following module may be instantiated to obtain
+a function `sig2type` which converts from an abstract into a concrete type.

 ### Module parameterised to allow for different notions of types.